amigazen/rman-amiga/AMIGAZEN.md

 - Rewriting code to replace outdated dependencies
 - Refactoring code to compile correctly with the latest version of the relevant compiler
 - Adding support for building with other Amiga compilers
-- Check for compatibility with OS4 Petunia runtime for 68k

 All projects will be updated over time to use features of the latest version of the operating system such as memory pools, and add new features requested by users.